New constructions of pseudorandom codes: Preliminaries

+The learning parity with noise (LPN) assumption is going to be critical in \cref{sec: weakxor}.
+For a linear code specified by a generator matrix $G$, an LPN sample is generated by sampling a random codeword $Gs$, and then adding some Bernoulli distributed noise $e$ to it.
+The LPN assumption says that an LPN sample is indistinguishable from random.
+Intuitively, the assumption says that noisy codewords from a random linear code are indistinguishable from random. \begin{assumption} For $\eta: \mathbb{N} \rightarrow \mathbb{R}$ which is a function of $n$, the $\mathsf{LPN}[\eta]$ assumption states that for all $m = \poly(n)$ and all probabilistic $\poly(n)$ time algorithm $\mathcal{A}$,

-\end{assumption} For a fixed $G$, one LPN sample consists of sampling $s \leftarrow \F_2^m$ and $e \leftarrow \text{Ber}(n, \eta)$ and outputting $G s + e$.
-While \cref{assump: LPN} is stated for a single LPN sample, for a randomly sampled $G$, a polynomial number of LPN samples would still be computationally indistinguishable from random.
+\end{assumption} While \cref{assump: LPN} is stated for a single LPN sample, for a randomly sampled $G$, a polynomial number of LPN samples would still be computationally indistinguishable from random.
 This follows from a standard hybrid argument.